Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/10-Cryptography_In_Context-slides.md

 ## Secrets

-What _is_ a secret in cryptography?
+- What is a secret in cryptography?

-Data that you know, that nobody else knows.
+- Data that you know, that nobody else knows.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---